JulianSchubel/nvim-notepad/lua/notepad/features/flashcards/README.md

     ```sh
     Q :: A
     ```
-    Single line with the question and answer delimited by `::` where the delimiter is inclusive of a leading and trailing `' '` character.
+    Single line with the question and answer delimited by ` :: `. (note that the delimiter is inclusive of a leading and trailing `' '` character.)
 2. Multiline:
     ```sh
     Q::...